 The job of a concept artist is an important one.
 Before a single model or texture has been created, they’re responsible for establishing a game’s atmosphere and tone.
 The things they create might not even make it into the final game, but their work underpins the aesthetic of everything from incidental props to entire worlds.
-And so, to celebrate the work of these talented individuals, here are some of my favourite concept images from the last few years.
+And so, to celebrate the work of these talented individuals, here are some of my favourite concept images.

 Wolfenstein II: The New Colossus / Christoffer Lovéus

 MachineGames has repeatedly proven itself to be one of the best world-builders in the business.
 Its vision of a 1960s America that has been conquered and twisted by the Nazis is hugely compelling, which this atmospheric concept art by Swedish artist Christoffer Lovéus helped bring to life.